dhiaayachi/media-helm/charts/sabnzbd-helm/README.md

-# Sonarr Software Media System
+# Sabnzbd Software Media System

-This is a helm chart for [Sonarr](https://github.com/sonarr/sonarr/)
+This is a helm chart for [Sabnzbd](https://github.com/sabnzbd/sabnzbd/)

 ## Prerequisites